mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]keepaspect** / **-[no]ka**

     When enabled, MAME preserves the correct aspect ratio for the emulated system's screen(s).
-This is usually 4:3 or 3:4 on CRT monitors, though some systems may have ratios such as 3:2 (Nintendo Game Boy) or 5:4 (some workstations).
+For instance, this can be usually 4:3 or 3:4 on CRT monitors, though some systems may have ratios such as 3:2 (Nintendo Game Boy), 5:4 (some workstations) or various other ratios.

     When running in a window with this option on, you can only resize the window to the proper aspect ratio, unless you are holding down the CONTROL key.
 By